How it All Began...

 What were you most excited about?

-I was just most excited about being connected so that I could learn more about the birthmother and meet my new little bundle.
+I was just most excited about being chosen so that I could learn more about the expectant mother and meet my new little bundle.

 What were you most nervous about?

-In the beginning I was nervous about not being chosen or not saying “the right things” on my profile.
-But then as I waited I became more nervous about being connected and how to interact with and what to say to the birthmother when I finally got to meet her.
+In the beginning, I was nervous about not being chosen or not saying “the right things” on my profile.
+But then as I waited I became more nervous about being connected and how to interact with and what to say to the expectant mother when I finally got to meet her.

 How did your friends and family react to your decision to adopt?

 They have all been more than supportive through this whole journey.
 They mean more to me than anything and I could not have made it through the ups and downs of my journey without their love and support.
 We have an amazing village of family and friends.
 So much love.

 What was it like meeting the expectant mother for the first time?

 It was amazing.
 I had spoke with her many times and felt that we were close, but didn’t meet her until I got to Texas after the birth.
 It was amazing to finally meet the woman who would make the strongest decision to place her child with me.
 That was also the first time that I got to meet baby Carter.
 It was in the hospital room and it was the happiest time of my life so far.